nvplus/itg-guide/index.md

  -  Purchasing an arcade machine/pads is usually the best option if you can find one.
 	 - Search Craigslist, arcade buy/sell Facebook groups, Kijiji, etc.
 	 - Cabs can be converted to Stepmania fairly easily, see [JeffreyATW's Guide](https://jeffreyatw.com/blog/2019/08/how-to-convert-a-ddr-cabinet-for-stepmania/) here.
 	 - Single pads can be converted to USB with either FSR's or a STAC Board.
-I will touch more on this in the pad modding section.
  - DDRGame pads are not very good, but make a good base for FSR modding.
 If you can get one for cheap it might be worth picking it up.
  -  Precision Dance Pads are extremely unreliable and overpriced.
 These are not worth buying over any other option.
  - Baila-Tech are notorious for not shipping their pads.
 Buyer beware!